 5) Tend to Your Walkways

 Your pathways might not look delightful right after winter.
 Some of the mulching material of gravel could have been displaced, so do put them back in place.
 Furthermore, any broken bricks or wooden steps should be replaced.
-Don’t forget to use a pressure washer for walkways made of concrete or stone materials.
-According to MoveInnEstates.co.uk walkways is what prospect tenants see first and if you’re out to rent your property, this is something you should definitely look into.
+Don’t forget to get and use a pressure washer for walkways made of concrete or stone materials.

 Read more: How to Clean and Refinish a Wood Deck?